4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

     trace = pm.sample(1000, cores=4, chains=4)
 ```

-In the full notebook (TODO add link) you'll find code to inspect and visualize the output.
-Here we'll just have a look
+In the [GitHub repo] you'll find all code to inspect and visualize the output, this part is not included in this post.
-at the fit.
 The actual number of registered decks is indicated by the blue line, while the model's mean value and range
 are shown by a gray line and shaded area respectively.

 [![A linear model doesn't fit particularly well, but its a start](/assets/posts/2021-07-04-Bayesian-sales-analysis/model_1.svg)](/assets/posts/2021-07-04-Bayesian-sales-analysis/model_1.json)